Approaches to pain assessment

 -

-use formal tools to identify and record pain levels
+- Use formal tools to identify and record pain levels.

-Continuing Professional Education
+Continuing Professional Development

 Acknowledgements